montge/documents/README.md

 > this project is not about creating a new health-care system.
 It is creating a __data-centric, node.js based framework__ for efficiently using the powerful, multi-faceted, widely-deployed VISTA system.
 Without VISTA, the framework would be useless.
 With the framework, VISTA will be a lot more useable.

-## Project Deliverables and Estimated Schedule
+## Deliverables and Estimated Schedule

 The following deliverables are called for in the Project Work Statement (PWS).